Bjarne Riis

-On 25 May 2007, he admitted that he doped with banned substances between 1993 and 1998 including when he placed first in the Tour de France, and he was no longer considered the winner by the Tour's organizers.

-In July 2008, the Tour reconfirmed his 1996 victory but with an asterisk label to indicate his doping offences.
-This was done after the UCI claimed there was a 10 year statute of limitations (even though when Lance Armstrong was later stripped of his Tour titles, some of them were more than 10 years prior).

-In 2025, Riis said in an interview he had no regrets that he had cheated by doping, supposedly as with no penalty imposed and no stripping of his title, the records show he 'won' the Tour de France, admitted it and got away with it.
+Riis's other major victories include the Amstel Gold Race in 1997 and multiple Danish national road race titles, and he took stage wins at the Tour de France and Giro d'Italia.
+After retiring in 2000, he founded and managed Team CSC, which competed under successive sponsors as Saxo Bank, Saxo Bank–SunGard and Tinkoff-Saxo and was one of the leading squads of the 2000s and early 2010s.
+Following the team's sale to Russian businessman Oleg Tinkov in late 2013, Riis continued as manager until he was dismissed in March 2015 after a dispute with Tinkov.

+On 25 May 2007, Riis admitted he had used EPO, growth hormone and cortisone between 1993 and 1998, including during his Tour de France victory.
+The Tour's organisers, ASO, initially removed him from the list of winners, but in July 2008 reinstated his 1996 result with a footnote acknowledging his doping confession, after the UCI determined that the WADA Code's then-applicable eight-year statute of limitations had expired.
+Speaking at a cycling conference in Copenhagen in June 2025, Riis said he was not ashamed of his doping past, calling it "part of that period and a system that we all silently accepted".

 Career

 Born in Herning, Riis began cycling at local club Herning CK.
 When he was not selected for the 1984 Summer Olympics, former cyclist Kim Andersen advised Riis to start his professional career not in Italy, but in Luxembourg.
 His professional career started in 1986, his first result was a fifth-place finish in the GP Wallonie that year.
 Following a few years with no personal wins, he had yet to impress when his contract ran out in 1988.

 At the 1988 Tour of European Community race, while riding for the Toshiba team, Riis and fellow Danish rider Kim Eriksen were contacted by the former Tour de France winner Laurent Fignon from the Système U team.
 Fignon was leading the Tour of the European Community race, but he needed a few riders to help him secure the victory.
 In the hope of earning a contract with Système U, Riis helped Fignon achieve the victory, and in December 1988, he moved to sports director Cyrille Guimard's Système U team as a support rider for Fignon.
 For the next three years, Riis rode as Fignon's eternal helper in both flat and mountainous terrain, and they became close friends.
 Riis helped Fignon win the 1989 Giro d'Italia, while Riis himself won his first professional victory as he secured the 9th stage of the Giro.